The 2015 WA State Energy Code (WSEC) section 220.127.116.11 requires that ducts be tested in homes which replace any of the following equipment:

 Blower door testing is a scientific way to test the air leakage of any given structure.
 By depressurizing the building and measuring the rate at which air infiltrates the building envelope through any number of imperfections in the structure.

-Per R402.4.1.2, this test is required to be done on every new construction home, additions over 500sf and all multi family buildings.
-As of July 1st 2016 the standard has been set to less than 5 ACH @50 pascals (air exchanges per hour).
-Your project must be tested for this standard.
+Per R402.4.1.2, this test is required to be done on every new construction home, additions over 500sf and all multi-family buildings.
+As of July 1st, 2016 the standard has been set to less than 5 ACH @50 pascals (air exchanges per hour).
+Your project must be tested for this standard by a third party blower door specialist.

 The building or dwelling unit shall be tested and verified as having an air leakage rate of not exceeding 5 air changes per hour.
 Testing shall be conducted with a blower door at a pressure of 0.2 inches w.g.
 (50 Pascals).
 Where required by the code official, testing shall be conducted by an approved third party.
 A written report of the results of the test shall be signed by the party conducting the test and provided to the code official.
 Testing shall be performed at any time after creation of all penetrations of the building thermal envelope.